Efficient ion re-acceleration in laboratory-produced interpenetrating collisionless shocks

-One interesting locale where shock-shock collisions can be found is in clusters of hot giant stars, where frequent and correlated supernova (SN) explosions take place \cite{higdon1998cosmic}.
-The interplay between stellar winds and SN events in these regions gives rise to large-scale structures known as ``superbubbles'' \cite{ackermann2011cocoon}, within which various super-critical\footnote{I.e., shocks with a magnetosonic Mach number $M_{ms} = v_{sh}/\sqrt{v_A^2+c_s^2}$ exceeding, in a MHD framework and for perpendicular shocks, the critical value of 2.7\cite{balogh2013physics} over which ion are reflected by the shock - here, $v_{sh}$, $v_A$ and $c_s$ are the shock, ambient Alfvénic and sound velocities, respectively.} shock-shock collisions occur, including wind-wind, SN-wind, and SN-SN shock interactions \cite{bykov2013non,bykov2015ultrahard}.
+Single collisionless shocks have been extensively studied regarding their prospects as particle accelerators, however, the existence of multiple interacting shocks from supernova (SN) events is far greater.
+One interesting locale where shock-shock collisions can be found is indeed in clusters of hot giant stars, where frequent and correlated SN explosions take place \cite{higdon1998cosmic}.
+The interplay between stellar winds and SN events in these regions gives rise to large-scale structures known as ``superbubbles'' \cite{ackermann2011cocoon}, within which various supercritical\footnote{I.e., shocks with a magnetosonic Mach number $M_{ms} = v_{sh}/\sqrt{v_A^2+c_s^2}$ exceeding, in a MHD framework and for perpendicular shocks, the critical value of 2.7\cite{balogh2013physics} over which ion are reflected by the shock - here, $v_{sh}$, $v_A$ and $c_s$ are the shock, ambient Alfvénic and sound velocities, respectively.} shock-shock collisions occur, including wind-wind, SN-wind, and SN-SN shock interactions \cite{bykov2013non,bykov2015ultrahard}.

-Given that astrophysical shocks generally propagate through turbulent media \cite{Trotta2023}, the magnetic field obliquity at the shock front is inherently random.
-Here, we focus on perpendicular shocks (i.e., where the background magnetic field is perpendicular to the shock normal), which are known to be efficient particle accelerators \cite{Caprioli2018, 2023PhRvL.131i5201O }.

 Several theoretical models have attempted to understand the acceleration of cosmic rays (CRs) in colliding-shock configurations.
 For instance, Vieu \emph{et al.} \cite{2020MNRAS.494.3166V} proposed that, although the fundamental acceleration process remains unchanged when two shocks collide, spectral hardening can occur for the highest-energy particles that are scattered between the two shock fronts.
 Complementarily, Malkov and Lemoine \cite{2023PhRvE.107b5201M} suggested that converging perpendicular shocks could efficiently re-accelerate preexisting CRs.
-Hence, the goal of the presently reported experiment: to test the re-acceleration of ions in such situation of colliding super-critical shocks.
+Though we will not directly test such models, since our setup cannot reproduce the modeled configurations; nonetheless, we will show that our laboratory setup is able to establish a significant re-acceleration of ions is induced by colliding supercritical shocks.

+Here, we focus on supercritical perpendicular shocks -- where the background magnetic field is perpendicular to the shock normal -- which can be produced in laboratory setups \cite{schaeffer2019direct,yao2021laboratory}.
+Given that astrophysical shocks generally propagate through turbulent media \cite{Trotta2023} and are often corrugated, the magnetic field obliquity at the shock front is inherently random.
+Our configuration thus aims at mimicking part of the 3D front of supercritical shocks found in astrophysical environments.
+Note that our setup also does not specifically involve turbulence, as we try here to specifically highlight the ion energy boost by electric fields of the interpenetrating shocks.